MIPI A-PHY®

 -

-In v1.1, the maximum uplink data rate is also doubled to 200 Mbps, providing more bandwidth for command and control of automotive peripherals.
+In v1.1, the maximum uplink data rate doubled to 200 Mbps, providing more bandwidth for command and control of automotive peripherals.